Samio735/replymore/README.md

 # ReplyMore
-A chrome extension that let's you track how much you're replying vs time spent on the app, set a daily goal to gamify the experience, filter early popular posts so that your replies get viewed
+A chrome extension to help you grow on twitter / 𝕏 by replying more

+## Tech Stach
+- Html
+- CSS
+- JS